nhohung/hackintosh_thinkpad_X230/README.md

 ## 7. Sound setup: like High Sierra
 Mic doesn't seem to work but headphone (with mic) works fine.

 ## 8. Language
 System Preferences/Language & Region, add on the left, add Vietnamese.
 To Shortcut, Keyboard.

-## 9. Bluetooth not working, check later

-## 10. External monitor
+## 9. External monitor
-System crashed when plugged, CMOS information got restored to default.
-Haven't investigated.
+System crashed when plugged in the first time, BIOS information got restored to default.
+After re-configuring BIOS, and restart, external screen works.

-- Potential fix: copy EFI from 10.15.2 to replace (haven't try).
+## 10. Bluetooth not working, check later